TOLDOTECHNIK/buildroot-webkit/README.md

 ### Raspberry Pis without onboard WiFi
 If your board does not have onboard WiFi you can attach some USB Ralink WiFi adapters.
 We've already included those drivers.
 RTL8188CUS and RT5370 work for sure.

-# How to build it yourself
+# How to build it manually

 ## Prerequisites (tested on Ubuntu 16.04)
     apt-get install -y git subversion bc zip build-essential bison flex gettext libncurses5-dev texinfo autoconf automake libtool libpng12-dev libglib2.0-dev libgtk2.0-dev gperf libxt-dev ccache mtools